 Last minute writing support

 If you need help with your writing but didn’t manage to book an appointment ahead of time, try one of these options.
 Most days, some appointments do become available at the last minute.

 Use the waiting list if you can’t get an appointment when you need one.
-Just click on the waiting list link for any day you’d like to see us.
+Once you enter the booking system, WC Online, just click on the waiting list link for any day you’d like to see us.
 You have the option of selecting a time range or a specific instructor.
-The system will notify you by email if an appointment becomes available.
-You may easily delete yourself from any list if you no longer wish to remain on.
+The system will notify you by email or text if an appointment becomes available.
+You may easily delete yourself from any list.

 The reservation system notifies all students on the waitlist when an appointment comes available through cancellation.
 If you enter the booking system and find that there are no appointments on the specified date, this means that the appointment has already been booked by another student.